Do you think you might like a career in research or go to graduate school?

 The summer internship program is tailored to each person research interests with options for 4 to 8 week research experiences.
 Participants receive a stipend based on the amount of time spent with the program.
-Travel costs are also covered for student participants from institutions other than Purdue.
-Purdue students can choose to receive course credit; students from other institutions need to arrange course credit with their counselors at their home institution.
+Travel costs are also covered for student participants from institutions other than University of Maryland.
+University of Maryland students can choose to receive course credit; students from other institutions need to arrange course credit with their counselors at their home institution.

 If you are interested, please contact Wendy Peer email@example.com 301-405-5491.

 Students are usually asked to prepare an informal application and to provide one or more letter of recommendation from current or past instructors.
 Applications received before March 31st of each year are given priority consideration.